For more information on our event grants, contact Jaime Fallon, Jfallon@ameliaisland.com.

 According to Florida State Statute 125.0104 section 5(A) 2, tourism funds must be used to promote and advertise tourism in the State of Florida, nationally and internationally.
 If tax revenues are expended for an activity, service, venue, or event; the activity, service, venue, or event shall have as one of its main purposes the attraction of tourists as evidenced by the promotion of the activity, service, venue, or event to tourists.

-The Amelia Island Convention & Visitors Bureau (AICVB) believes that Special Events are a critical component in its efforts to market Amelia Island as a tourism destination.
-In general, the AICVB supports Special Events whose primary purpose is the generation of additional room nights at Amelia Island lodging facilities and which support the brand image of the destination.
+Amelia Island believes that Special Events are a critical component in its efforts to market Amelia Island as a tourism destination.
+In general, we support Special Events whose primary purpose is the generation of additional room nights at Amelia Island lodging facilities and which support the brand image of the destination.
 Generally, support for out-of-house special events is limited to direct payment for marketing of the event with design, content, and placement managed by the AICVB staff and/or its designee in conjunction with event organizers.
 A “Special Event” is an event that will be held on Amelia Island and which promotes visitation to the area from outside Nassau County.

 Both Not-For-Profit and For-Profit organizations are eligible for support.
 Organizations must have significant county ties, established primarily to produce festivals or special events, utilizing private sector community financial support, and volunteers as well as paid staff to carry out the objectives of the organization.